raiseandfall/metaplex-docs/docs/nft-standard.md

 ## URI JSON Schema
 To display off-chain metadata of SPL tokens, the on-chain struct needs to contain a URI as described above, which will allow your wallet to find it.

 Your wallet should be using the JSON standard as described in the Metaplex Developer Guide.
-You should also also supports additional optional fields, such as the `attributes` field, as described in the OpenSea NFT Standard.
+You should also support additional optional fields, such as the `attributes` field, as described in the OpenSea NFT Standard.

 The file below should be used as a reference.